eecs489staff/a1-sockets-mininet/README.md

 Over the course of this assignment (and especially in Part 3) you may want to run programs in multiple hosts at once using mininet (e.g. to run a client in one host and a server in another).
-Typically, if you had access to a display for the EC2 instance, you could simply start different terminals for each host in Mininet (through something like `xterm h1`).
-However, SSH-ing into EC2 creates some limitations.
+To achieve this, you can simply start different terminals for each host in Mininet (through something like `xterm h1`).
 The following shell tips may be useful:

 - Use `>` to redirect output to a file.
 The following code will print the results of pinging h2 from h1 into `ping_h1_h2.txt`.